Manage Image Presets managing-image-presets

 You can configure the size of thumbnails by configuring those settings in the DAM Update Asset workflow.
 There are two steps in the workflow where you can configure the thumbnail size of image assets.
 One (Dynamic Media Process Image Assets) is used for dynamic image assets.
 The other (Process Thumbnails) is used for static thumbnail generation or when all other processes fail to generate thumbnails.
 Regardless, both must have the same settings.

-With the Dynamic Media Process Image Assets step, thumbnails are generated by the image server, and this configuration is independent of the configuration applied to the Process Thumbnails step.
+The Dynamic Media Process Image Assets step uses the image server to generate thumbnails, independently of the configuration applied to the Process Thumbnails step.
 Generating thumbnails through the Process Thumbnails step is the slowest and most memory intensive way to create thumbnails.

 Thumbnail sizing is defined in the following format: widthcenter, for example, 80:80:false.
 The width and height determine the size in pixels of the thumbnail.
 The center value is either false or true.
 If set to true, it indicates that the thumbnail image has exactly the size given in the configuration.
 If the resized image is smaller, it is centered within the thumbnail.